Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

   * if we made an incremental improvment in area A or area B, which would prevent the broadest class of problems going ahead ?
 [5WhysWithHumansNotRobots]
   * human error is NEVER a root cause [OnFindingRootCauses] : You can’t fix people, but you can fix systems and processes to better support them.
-Learning is the goal during post-mortems (cf. [Learning Through Blameless Reviews] for a nice quick slideshow) + questions examples : [InfiniteHows] https://github.com/etsy/morgue : PHP based web application to help manage your postmortems, made by Etsy
+Learning is the goal during post-mortems (cf. [Learning Through Blameless Reviews] for a nice quick slideshow) + questions examples : [InfiniteHows]
+  * share your postmortem in an accessible, standardized way : [HoneYourProductionIncidentPostmortems]
+  * tooling: https://github.com/etsy/morgue : PHP based web application to help manage your postmortems, made by Etsy
 - use a chatbot for real time alerts (e.g. Hubot in Node.js, can integrate with Jenkins via Janky - Also: Slack, Lita for Ruby, Err or Zulip for Python, cog for Slack / HipChat)
 - useful questions to ask yourself when designing an alarms system : [Alarm design: From nuclear power to WebOps]
 - [Climbing out of the software death spiral] -> either :